Alaska47/crime-fight/README.md

 HackTJ Submission for 2017

-**CrimeFighter is the winner of the HackTJ 2017 BigParser Grand Prize, winning $650**
+**CrimeFighter is the winner of the HackTJ 2017 BigParser Grand Prize**
 -------------------------------

 CrimeFighter is a beautiful, modern, lightweight app that revolutionizes crime reporting.